slausmeister/genodesic/Readme.md

 ---

 # Genodesic Tutorial Notebook

-The central workflow is demonstrated by the [Genodesic_tutorial.ipynb](Genodesic_tutorial.ipynb).
-It demonstrates the main pipeline on the [Schiebinger Dataset](https://pubmed.ncbi.nlm.nih.gov/30712874/) from download though datapreperation, network training towards trajectory inference/evaluation.
+The central workflow is demonstrated in the **[Genodesic_tutorial.ipynb](Genodesic_tutorial.ipynb)**.
+This is the best place to start.
+It covers the end-to-end pipeline, from downloading the [Schiebinger dataset](https://pubmed.ncbi.nlm.nih.gov/30712874/) to inferring and evaluating a final trajectory.

 The pipeline from this tutorial notebook is implemented in subscripts that can also be run independently.
 They are located in the `Pipeline` directory.